changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Introduction

+Instead of using a purely binary chromosome representation, \citet{davis2006structural} used a length-\(N\) encoding in which non-breakpoint locations are marked by \(-1\), whereas segment-start locations store the AR order of the corresponding segment.
+This representation enables the genetic algorithm to estimate changepoint locations and segment-specific AR orders simultaneously, but the chromosome length remains tied to the length of the time series.
+By contrast, \citet{lu2010mdl} adopted a more compact representation in which the number of changepoints and their locations are encoded directly as integer-valued vectors.
+This approach substantially reduces chromosome dimensionality and improves both computational and memory efficiency.
+Related genetic-algorithm encodings have also been applied to changepoint detection in subsequent work \citep{polushina2011change, lee2014trends, li2026MTMcpt}.

+Building on this idea, \CRANpkg{changepointGA} provides a specialized R framework for efficient changepoint detection in time series using genetic algorithms with a compact integer-encoded chromosome representation.
+In contrast to the general-purpose stochastic search framework provided by \CRANpkg{GA}, \CRANpkg{changepointGA} is designed specifically for changepoint analysis.
+Its main practical advantages include substantially reducing computational cost, enforcing a minimum segment-length constraint to exclude unrealistic nearby changepoints, and allowing time series model orders to be estimated jointly with changepoint locations.

+The \CRANpkg{changepointGA} package is publicly available from the Comprehensive R Archive Network (CRAN).
+In genetic algorithms, the fitness or objective function is typically problem-dependent.
+In the changepoint detection literature, commonly used objective functions include the Bayesian information criterion (BIC) \citep{yao1988estimating}, modified BIC (mBIC) \citep{zhang2007modified}, and minimum description length (MDL) \citep{davis2006structural}.
+Accordingly, \CRANpkg{changepointGA} provides a flexible implementation of genetic algorithms that allows users to supply problem-specific fitness functions and to define customized genetic operators using either R or \CRANpkg{Rcpp}.
+Although the algorithm is executed sequentially by default, the package also supports parallel computation to improve performance, particularly when fitness evaluations are computationally intensive.

+Furthermore, \CRANpkg{changepointGA} can be applied to a wide range of time series settings, including piecewise stationary ARMA processes and piecewise trend-stationary series.
+However, care is needed for integrated processes, such as random walks with drift or deterministic trends, because stochastic trends induced by unit roots may be mistaken for level shifts in finite samples.
+As a preliminary diagnostic step, users may consider conducting appropriate unit root tests before applying \CRANpkg{changepointGA} \citep{perron1989great, zivot1992further}.

-In this article, Section 2 provides a structured overview of GA models for changepoint detection.
-Section 3 focuses on practical demonstrations using the key functions \texttt{cptga} and \texttt{cptgaisl} from the \CRANpkg{changepointGA} package.
-Section 4 presents simulation examples based on ARMA models, illustrating changepoint detection tasks both without and with ARMA order selection, and shows how genetic operators can be customized for specific applications.
-Two real-world case studies are also included in Section 5 to highlight the utility of the proposed framework.
+The remainder of the paper is organized as follows.
+Section 2 provides a structured overview of genetic algorithms for changepoint detection.
+Section 3 introduces the main functions \code{cptga} and \code{cptgaisl} in \CRANpkg{changepointGA}.
+Section 4 presents simulation studies for changepoint detection with and without ARMA order selection.
+Two real-world case studies are included in Section 5 to highlight the utility of the proposed framework.
 Finally, Section 6 summarizes the main contributions and offers concluding remarks.